The characters of The Seven Deadly Sins that belong to the Goddess Clan.

 - Have I Mentioned I Am Heterosexual Today??: With Hendrickson, for comedy purposes after they share a moment of sincerity.

 - The Load: Downplayed.
-In the battle of Canterlot, while he provided some help, Merlin and Escanor did most of the work beating Zeldris, Cusack and Chandler and they even had to save him more than once.
+During the battle of Camelot, he holds his own fairly well against Zeldris, Cusack and Chandler, but is forced to rely on Merlin and Escanor once Zeldris uses Ominous Nebula to find a way around it.
 And then he had the nerve of claiming that it was him who ended the war.

 - Admitedly, he WAS the one who got them there, and he did manage to strike down Zeldris after Escanor had defeated him.